nadrimajstor/micropython-wiki/Servos.md

 2. Have a software interrupt routine per Timer which interrupts R times a second and:
   * steps to the next servo in the list of servos for that Timer
-  * calls the python class function to calculate the pulse width for that servo.
+  * reads the pin and pulse_width required for that servo from the python class.
-  * sets the PWM freq to proper pulse width
+  * sets the PWM freq to that pulse width
-  * outputs the pulse on correct pin
+  * outputs the pulse on correct pin using anoeyhr s/w interrupt or hardware timer.
   * sleeps

 The top level python structure sets the servo instances up and adds them to a servo pool.
 Which manages how many servos are in a Timer queue and setting up and activating the timer interrupt routines.